subhashishp/Comcast_TopicModeling/README.md

 -----

 ### Objective:-
-A project is to make an Exploratory Data Analysis to find insight into feedback they receive.
+A project to make an Exploratory Data Analysis to find insight into feedback they receive.
 Comcast is an American global telecommunication company.

 -----
 ### Dataset:-